smnschfr/mrp_bench/README.md

 # Installation Instructions Manually From Source
-For manually installing from see, see [these instructions](Installation.md).
+For manually installing from source, see [these instructions](Installation.md).

 # Running Experiments